elizangelaxavier/Microsoft-DP200/instructions/dp-200-04_instructions.md

 >**Result** In this exercise, you have built a console application from scratch by setting up Visual Studio code to connect with Azure Cosmos DB.
 You have then created .Net code to create, read, update, and delete NoSQL data programmatically.
 You then added code to query the Cosmos DB and learned how to create programming objects such as Stored Procedures to work against Cosmos DB

-## Exercise 4: Distribute your data globally with Azure Cosmos DB

-Estimated Time: 15 minutes

-Individual exercise

-The main tasks for this exercise are as follows:

-1. Replicate Data to Multiple Regions

-1. Managing Failover

-### Task 1: Replicate Data to Multiple Regions

-1. In Microsoft Edge, click on the tab that states **Data Explorer - Microsoft..**.

-1. If a message appears that states "Connection error", click on the button **Refresh**.

-1. In the **awcdbstudxx - Data Explorer** window, click on **Replicate data globally**

-1. On the world map, single click a data center location within the continent you reside, and click on **Save**.

->**Note**  The provisioning of the additional data centers will take approximately 7 minutes

-### Task 2: Managing Failover.

-1. In the **awcdbstudxx - Replicate data globally** window, click on **Manual Failover**.

-1. Click on the **Read Region** datacenter location and click on **OK**.

->**Note**  The Manual Failover will take approximately 3 minutes.

-1. In the **awcdbstudxx - Replicate data globally** window, click on **Automatic Failover**

-1. In the "Automatic Failover" screen, click on the **ON** button, and then click on **OK**.

->**Note**  The provisioning of the Automatic Failover will take approximately 3 minutes.